floweredscarf/su25/policies/index.md

 #### Project Lateness

-For projects, you will not receive any slip days.
-However, you may turn in your project late and receive a penalty depending on when it is submitted:
+For projects, you can use slip days to extend your deadline.
+Each slip day extends your deadline by 24 hours.
+If you turn in your project late without using a slip day, you will receive no credit.

-- Within 24 hours of the deadline: 10% penalty
-- Within 48 hours of the deadline: 50% penalty
-- More than 48 hours after the deadline: 100% penalty (no credit)

-For example, a project that scored 10 points on the autograder that was turned in 8 hours after the deadline will receive a 10% penalty; the final score will be 9 points.
-Similarly, the same project turned in 25 hours after the deadline will receive a 50% deduction, and the final score will be 5 points.
+**To use a project slip day, go to the Extensions tab on Beacon.
+If you have enough slip days remaining, you may select your assignment and your new due date**.

 No extensions will be granted for project checkpoints and project 3 with the exception of DSP extension accommodations.

 #### DSP Accommodations